ORS Sections

 2016

-The ORS Meniscus Section was launched and held their first meeting during the ORS 2016 Annual Meeting in Orlando, Florida.
+The ORS Meniscus Research Section was launched and held their first meeting during the ORS 2016 Annual Meeting in Orlando, Florida.

 2017

-The ORS Preclinical Models Section was launched and held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.
+The ORS Preclinical Models Research Section was launched and held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.

 The ORS Orthopaedic Implants Section was launched and held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.

-The Orthopaedic Research Society (ORS) and the International Society for Fracture Repair (ISFR) announced their new partnership and the establishment of the ORS International Section of Fracture Repair (ORS ISFR)This collaboration allows both organizations to combine their collective resources and move forward together to ensure the growth in the field of Fracture Repair.
+The Orthopaedic Research Society (ORS) and the International Society for Fracture Repair (ISFR) announced their new partnership and the establishment of the ORS International Section of Fracture Repair (ORS ISFR).
+This collaboration allows both organizations to combine their collective resources and move forward together to ensure growth in the field of fracture repair.

 The ORS ISFR held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.
-ORS ISFR also organized and hosted a Segmental Bone Defects Workshop held June 23, 2017 in Marseille, France.
+ORS ISFR also organized and hosted a Segmental Bone Defects Workshop held June 23, 2017, in Marseille, France.

-The ORS Tendon Section was launched and held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.
+The ORS Tendon Research Section was launched and held their first meeting during the ORS 2017 Annual Meeting in San Diego, California.

 2018

-The ORS ISFR organized and hosted their first satellite meeting as a section known as The 16th Biennial Meeting of the ORS ISFR (formerly International Society for Fracture Repair) held November 2018 in Kyoto, Japan.
+The ORS ISFR organized and hosted their first satellite meeting as a Section, known as the 16th Biennial Meeting of the ORS ISFR (formerly International Society for Fracture Repair), held November 2018 in Kyoto, Japan.

 2019